greglandrum/rdkit_blog/notebooks/MaxMinPickerRevisited.md

 So how can this be used for some more realistically scaled studies?
 Compound collections will often be in the order of several 100,000's, and those for Pharma companies in the range of a few million.
 Vendor catalogs that can be picked from can often be in the range of 100,000 compounds.
-So we set up an study that tried to reflect this sort of scale.
+So we set up an study that tried to approach this sort of scale.
 We chose the NCI250 dataset (comprising 247,477 smiles that
 RDKit can handle) as the compounds that we already possess, and pick from the benzodiazepine set of 12386 compounds.
 This can realistically only be done with the new algorithm.

 The Jupyter notebook shows how this can be done.
 Timings are as follows:

-    Picks | Time
+    Picks | Time (sec)
 	    1 |    8.4    8.5    8.7
 	    2 |  137    133    128
 	    3 |  222    218    223